eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-02b-Reduced-Objectives.md

 ## Primary Objectives

 #### Perform Multiple Sequence Alignment in a Time-Efficient Manner
 The produced software should be able to align a typical testcase of 6 protein sequences within 10 seconds on a university desktop computer.
-The resulting alignment of sequences must conserve the original sequence content and identifiers given as input.
+The resulting alignment of sequences must be a valid solution – conserving the original sequence content and identifiers given as input.

 #### Assess the Viability of a Single-State Approach for Iterative Alignment
 To address their underrepresentation in recent studies, a single-state metaheuristic algorithm such as 'Simulated Annealing' should be implemented and assessed in its ability to guide an effective optimization process for MSA.
 The single-state method could be contrasted against a population-based approach, or assessed against an external tool such as Clustal Omega.
 (TODO mention how the comparison will be done)